xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlistingtypebase/codelines.md

+Array of code line elements within the listing.

 ## Signature

 ```typescript
 codelines?: CodeLineDataModel[] | undefined;
 ```

+## Remarks

+Contains the individual code lines that comprise the listing content.
+Each code line may include syntax highlighting information, line numbers, and cross-reference data depending on the source documentation configuration.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>